stastnypremysl/lsql/docs/special-chars-keywords.md

 Quote statement is always tokenized into quote token and then processed as a user-defined constant.
 The variable type of the constant is up to an implementation.

+When single resp. double quotes are doubled inside single resp. double quotes statement, they are considered as ordinary chars.

 ## Lookup quotes (grave accent quotes) (`` ` ``)
 Lookup quotes serves for explicitly specifing one variable, without being processed by preprocessor or wildcards.
+It works in the same way as single and double quotes with the exception of it's semantic purpose.
 If variable doesn't exist, the query should fail.

 ## Comma (`,`)
 Commas are separators for blocks.
 First block (always from block) don't start with a comma and the last one doesn't end with one.